 DWI Lawyer in Ste.
 Genevieve County, MO

 DWI Lawyer in Ste.
 Genevieve County, MO.
 Getting pulled over and accused of driving while intoxicated is potentially one of the worst experiences a Ste.
 Genevieve County, MO-area driver can have.
-Not only will you be stripped of your driving privileges for a minimum of 60 days, you will have to pay a substantial fine, face increased insurance premiums, and have points on your license for years to come.
+Not only will you be stripped of your driver’s license for a minimum of 60 days, you will have to pay a substantial fine, face increased insurance premiums, and have points on your license for years to come.
 Even worse, your reputation in the Ste.
 Genevieve County, MO community or your workplace could take a substantial hit, and your ability to potentially travel out of the United States could be limited, as countries such as Canada prohibit travelers with DWI convictions on their record from entering.

 Article Summary